DavimenUC3M/CookieClicker-Bot/README.md

 # CookieClicker-Bot
 Object detection yolov7 applied to cookie clicker game

-To create the virtual conda environment type the following code on an Anaconda promt
+To create the virtual conda environment type the following code on an Anaconda prompt

 conda env create -f conda_environment.yml